techandlanguage/new-project/docs/skill_s.md

 ---

 # What Kind of Skills should every Technical Writer have?
-Required Skills or Abilities are:
+Required Skills or Abilities every Technical Writer should have, are:

 - Research skills.